 The Customs Commissionerate of Ludhiana held an Authorized Economic Operators’ (AEO) camp at the Customs House Sanhewal.
 Mr. AS Ranga, Customs Commissioner, reiterated the Government of India's commitment to implementation of the World Trade Organization's Trade Facilitation Agreement.
 He discussed important features of the AEO scheme and details to remember in filing AEO applications.
 Representatives from different industries, and importers and exporters attended the event.

-Tags: Customs, India, WTO, Authorised Economic Operators, Trade Facilitation Agreement
+Tags: Customs, India, WTO, Trade Facilitation Agreement, Authorized Economic Operators

 In a message to commemorate International Customs Day 2018, Mr. Kunio Mikuriya, Secretary General, World Customs Organization (WCO), examines what it means to truly promote a secure business environment through Customs to foster participation in cross-border trade.
 He urges WCO and its members to contribute to building business environments that are enabling, safe, and fair and sustainable.